aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/checksum-and-validation/_index.md

 ## What is a Codabar Barcode?
 Codabar is a linear symbology originally designed for libraries, blood banks, and parcel services.
 It encodes numeric data and a limited set of special characters such as A, B, C, D, dash, and dollar sign.
 The format requires start/stop characters and can optionally include a checksum to catch errors, improving scan reliability.

-## Why Use Aspose.BarCode for Java?
+## Why use Aspose.BarCode for java?
 Aspose.BarCode for Java supports **30+ barcode symbologies** and can generate images up to **10,000 × 10,000 pixels** without exhausting memory.
 It offers zero‑dependency deployment, automatic checksum calculation, and cross‑platform compatibility (Windows, Linux, macOS).
 These quantified benefits make it a production‑ready choice for enterprise projects.

 ## Prerequisites